Taiwan Mobile Co. (TWM) believe that shaping an environment that adequately protects human

 From the aspect of the value chain (suppliers, employees, customers, and community), and based

-on the "Human Rights Risk Exposure Matrix" generated in Step 2, check related human rights risk happened
+on the "Human Rights Risk Exposure Matrix" generated in Step 2, check related Human Rights risk happened

-in value chain, ask department in charged to note management , implement corrective action, and track
+in value chain, ask department in charged to note management, implement corrective action, and track

 implementation results.
-Finally, compile a human rights risk due diligence report.
+Finally, compile a Human Rights risk due diligence report.

-Step 4 Review and improve
+Step 4: Review and improve

-Review every three years(2.1), to review our existing goals and progress, and keep an eye out
+Review every three years (Step 2.1), to review our existing goals and progress, and keep an eye

 implementation.

-Transparently disclose the human right policy and the relative result of due diligence on the
+Transparently disclose the Human Right policy and the relative result of due diligence on the

-website of TWM.
+website of Taiwan Mobile.